stacjstaton/ai-project2-flight-delay-predictions/README.md

 ## UNC AI/ML Bootcamp June 2024 Cohort

-This project uses a public test dataset to create a machine learning (ML) model that can predict how likely a flight is to be delayed.
+This project uses a public test dataset to create a machine learning (ML) model to predict how likely a flight will be delayed.

 This dataset is from Kaggle and includes 539,383 datapoints from 40 United States international airports: [Airlines Dataset to predict a delay](https://www.kaggle.com/datasets/jimschacko/airlines-dataset-to-predict-a-delay).